Iran issues 'battlefield' warning as US deploys troops | Devdiscourse

 "We will never allow any war to encroach upon Iran's territory.
 "We hope that they don't make a strategic mistake", he said, listing past US military "adventures" against Iran.

-In Riyadh, the Saudi minister of state for foreign affairs, Adel al-Jubeir, warned of "appropriate measures" once the source of the strikes on its oil facilities was confirmed.
-"We have asked the United Nations to do an investigation and there are also other countries involved in the probe," he told a press conference.

-"We are sure the attack was not launched from Yemen, but from the north.
-"When it (the probe) is completed, we will take the appropriate procedures to deal with this aggression," said Jubeir, without specifying.

-Iran's Salami, for his part, was speaking at Tehran's Islamic Revolution and Holy Defence museum during the unveiling of an exhibition of what Iran says are US and other drones captured in its territory.
+Salami was speaking at Tehran's Islamic Revolution and Holy Defence museum during the unveiling of an exhibition of what Iran says are the US and other drones captured in its territory.
 It featured a badly damaged drone with US military markings said to be an RQ-4 Global Hawk that Iran downed in June, as well as an RQ-170 Sentinel captured in 2011 and still intact.

-The Guards also displayed the domestically manufactured Khordad 3 air defence battery they say was used to shoot down the Global Hawk.
+The Guards also displayed the domestically manufactured Khordad 3 air defense battery they say was used to shoot down the Global Hawk.
 "What are your drones doing in our airspace?
-We will shoot them down, shoot anything that encroaches on our airspace," said Salami.
+We will shoot them down, shoot anything that encroaches on our airspace," said Salami, noting Iran had defeated "America's technological dominance" in air defense and drone manufacture.

-Yet he warned that "a limited aggression will not remain limited" as Iran was determined to respond and would "not rest until the aggressor's collapse".
+Yet he warned that "limited aggression will not remain limited" as Iran was determined to respond and would "not rest until the aggressor's collapse."
 The Guards' aerospace commander said the US ought to learn from its past failures and abandon its hostile rhetoric.

 "We've stood tall for the past 40 years and if the enemy makes a mistake, it will certainly receive a crushing response," Brigadier General Amirali Hajizadeh said.
 The United States upped the ante on Friday by announcing new sanctions against Iran's central bank, with President Donald Trump calling the measures the toughest America has ever imposed on another country.